top of page

 Shapes of Sweden

-This project was developed for the Volvo Design Challenge that Lilian won in 2015 and acquired by the Centre Pompidou, Paris in 2017.
+This project was developed for the Volvo Design Challenge that Lilian won in 2015 and is acquired by the Centre Pompidou, Paris in 2017.

 YEAR